Izabela88/cupandcake/README.md

 - An order may contain a maximum of 20 cupcakes of one type.

   - When adding cupcakes from the home page, an alert appears on the screen when the number exceeds 20 cupcakes of one type.
-  - The same alert appears when the user adds cupcakes to an order in a shopping basket.
+  - The same alert appears when the user adds cupcakes to order in a shopping basket.

   ![Alert](https://github.com/Izabela88/cupandcake/blob/development/media/info.png)